forsberg/forsberg.github.io/CV.md

 -----------

 Very good programming skills in Python and shell scripting.
 Good programming skills in Pike, Java and Scala.
-Some skills in C/C++, Go and Perl.
+Some skills in C/C++, Groovy, Go and Perl.

 Good understanding of distributed applications and servers interacting heavily with the underlying operating system.
 Experience of HA